Emily DiCarlo

 VERSION ORIGINALE

-In 1907, Dr. Julius Neubronner harnessed a camera to his pet carrier pigeon, marking the birth of aerial photography and ultimately, reframing how we see the world.
+The exhibition builds on DiCarlo’s previous research from when she was an artist-in-residence at the NARS Foundation in New York City.
+Through archival research, DiCarlo became interested in the historical moment from 1907, when pharmacist Dr. Julius Neubronner harnessed a tiny camera to his pet carrier pigeon, capturing first-of-its-kind images and marking the birth of aerial photography.
 Having created the first « drone » – a concept then co-opted for reconnaissance during WWI – his scientific curiosity anticipated GPS mapping, contemporary surveillance, and drone warfare.

 BIO

-Emily DiCarlo is an artist, researcher, and writer whose interdisciplinary practice considers site, temporality and collaboration as the foundational principles for meaning-making..
-She recently exhibited at the Karsh-Masson Gallery (Ottawa, Canada), NARS Foundation Main Gallery (Brooklyn, USA), Yamaguchi University (Japan), the plumb, FADO Performance Art Centre, Art Museum (Toronto, Canada) and SÍM Gallery (Reykjavik, Iceland).
+Emily DiCarlo is an artist, researcher, and writer whose interdisciplinary practice considers site, temporality and collaboration as the foundational principles for meaning-making.
+She recently exhibited at the NARS Foundation (New York City, USA), Yamaguchi University (Japan), Karsh-Masson Gallery (Ottawa, Canada), the plumb, FADO Performance Art Centre, Art Museum (Toronto, Canada) and SÍM Gallery (Reykjavik, Iceland).
 Her research has been supported by the Canadian Social Sciences and Humanities Research Council (SSHRC) and the Canada Council for the Arts.
 Her video work is represented by Vtape, Canada’s largest distributor of video art and is included in the permanent collections of 401 Richmond (Toronto) and The City of Ottawa.

-She writes alongside her visual practice, often focusing on the sociopolitical implications of predominant time structures in contrast to alternative temporalities through feminist phenomenology, queer time theory and more-than-human ontologies. recently contributing an experimental text to the Toronto Biennial of Art programs publication and her chapter, « Transcending Temporal Variance: Time Specificity, Long Distance Performance and the Intersubjective Site, » to the current volume of The Study of Time (Brill Publishing).
+She writes alongside her visual practice, often focusing on the sociopolitical implications of predominant time structures in contrast to alternative temporalities through feminist phenomenology, queer time theory and more-than-human ontologies.
+She recently contributed an experimental text to the Toronto Biennial of Art programs publication and her chapter, « Transcending Temporal Variance: Time Specificity, Long Distance Performance and the Intersubjective Site », to the current volume of The Study of Time (Brill Publishing).
 Her work has also appeared in The Sociological Review magazine and KronoScope academic journal.